 As you untwist the lid every day, look for signs of mold and any green beans who have escaped the water.
 Dunk them back under with the weight.

-After it is ready, you can store it in the refrigerator for up to 6 months (you’ll be lucky if it lasts more than a week before it’s eaten up, though!).
+After it is ready, you can store the jar in the refrigerator for up to 6 months (you’ll be lucky if it lasts more than a week before it’s eaten up, though!).
 Fermentation will still occur in the fridge but at a much slower rate.

 Thank you for reading!